Dragon-Age-Annual/dragonageannual.art/src/content/mods/enigmalea.md

 I'm primarily a writer, but I also love to run projects, events, and communities.
 I dabble in coding and graphic design.
-At any given time I have a chaotic mass of projects and deadlines happening all at once, but the Annual is always my favourite.
+At any given time I have a chaotic mass of projects and deadlines happening all at once, but the Annual is always my favorite.
 I'm immensely proud of the work we manage to accomplish each year!